高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 STEP 3

-仮説の構築: ピントをずらした動画なら奥行きが見えるのではないか Hypothesis: videos made from shifting focus should reveal depth
+仮説の構築: ピントをずらした動画なら奥行きが見えるのではないか Building a hypothesis: A video made by shifting the focus should reveal depth

 ここで立てた仮説は明快です。もし雪結晶を上から下へ、少しずつピントをずらしながら連続撮影し、その画像を順番に再生すれば、まるでCTスキャンのように、どの層にどの枝があるかを追跡できるはずです。

-The hypothesis is straightforward.
-If a snow crystal is photographed continuously while the focus is shifted little by little from top to bottom, and those images are played in sequence, then we should be able to trace which branches belong to which layer, almost like a CT scan.
+The hypothesis proposed here is straightforward.
+If a snow crystal is photographed continuously while the focus is shifted little by little from top to bottom, and those images are played back in order, then it should be possible to trace which branches belong to which layer, almost like a CT scan.

 もともと自動フォーカスブラケット機能は、全体にピントが合った深度合成写真をつくるために使われることが多い機能です。しかしこの研究では、あえて断面写真の連続として利用し、奥行き構造を理解するための教材へ転用しました。ここがこの教材開発の独創性の一つです。

-Autofocus bracketing is usually used to create focus-stacked images in which the whole subject appears sharp.
-In this research, however, the technique was deliberately repurposed as a sequence of section-like images to build teaching materials for understanding depth.
-This repurposing is one of the key original ideas in the teaching-material design.
+Autofocus bracketing is usually used to make focus-stacked photographs in which the whole subject appears sharp.
+In this research, however, it was deliberately used as a sequence of section-like images and repurposed into teaching material for understanding depth.
+This is one of the original ideas behind the development of the material.

-仮説のポイント: 写真を「完成品」として見るのではなく、前後方向の情報を持つ連続データとして読むことです。 Key point of the hypothesis: do not treat the images as a finished photograph, but as sequential data containing front-to-back information.
+仮説のポイント: 写真を「完成品」として見るのではなく、前後方向の情報を持つ連続データとして読むことです。 Key point of the hypothesis: instead of treating the photographs as finished images, read them as sequential data containing front-to-back information.

 STEP 4

-観測による検証: 動画で解き明かす立体結晶 Observational testing: layered crystals revealed by video
+観測による検証: 動画で解き明かす立体結晶 Testing by observation: three-dimensional crystals revealed by video

 北海道の旭岳周辺で行われた観測では、雪結晶を多数の断面写真として記録し、それらをつないだ動画教材が作成されました。すると、平面写真では気づきにくかった複数層構造が、動画では連続的に見えるようになりました。これが本研究の最大の魅力です。

-Observations around Mt.
-Asahidake in Hokkaido recorded many section-like images of natural snow crystals, and those images were assembled into video teaching materials.
-As a result, multi-layer structures that are hard to notice in a flat photograph become visible as continuous depth changes in the videos.
-This is the strongest appeal of the project.
+In observations carried out around Mt.
+Asahidake in Hokkaido, many section-like images of snow crystals were recorded and assembled into video teaching materials.
+As a result, multilayer structures that are hard to notice in a flat photograph became visible as a continuous sequence in the videos.
+This is the strongest appeal of the study.

-最大のセールスポイント: 動画を全画面表示すると、結晶板が何枚あるかがわかる Main selling point: full-screen video reveals how many crystal plates exist
+最大のセールスポイント: 動画を全画面表示すると、結晶板が何枚あるかがわかる Strongest selling point: full-screen video shows how many crystal plates there are

-各詳細ページでは、動画を全画面表示し、ピントが変わるところで一時停止してみてください。手前、中間、奥という順に層が現れ、枝が重なる関係と重ならない関係の両方を読み取れます。奥行きがわかること自体が、この教材の大きな価値です。 On the detailed pages, try watching the video in full-screen mode and pausing where the focus changes.
-Front, middle, and back layers emerge in sequence, and you can read both overlapping and non-overlapping branch relationships.
-Making depth visible is itself the major value of these materials.
+各詳細ページでは、動画を全画面表示し、ピントが変わるところで一時停止してみてください。手前、中間、奥という順に層が現れ、枝が重なる関係と重ならない関係の両方を読み取れます。奥行きがわかること自体が、この教材の大きな価値です。 On each detail page, try playing the video full-screen and pausing it where the focus changes.
+Layers appear in the order front, middle, and back, and you can read both overlapping and non-overlapping branch relationships.
+The fact that depth itself becomes visible is one of the major values of this material.

-細かな枝先や中心部の変化を見やすくします。 This makes small branches and the central region easier to inspect.
+細かな枝先や中心部の変化を見やすくします。 This makes fine branch tips and changes near the center easier to see.

 2 連続再生 Play continuously

-手前から奥へピントが移る流れを追います。 Follow the movement of focus from the front layer to the back.
+手前から奥へピントが移る流れを追います。 Follow the way the focus moves from the front toward the back.

-どの層にどの枝が属するかを見分けます。 Identify which branches belong to which layer.
+どの層にどの枝が属するかを見分けます。 Work out which branches belong to which layer.

 組み合わせ六花 Combined six-branched crystal

-6本未満の枝を持つ複数の雪結晶板が c軸方向に重なり、結果として1つの6花のように見える結晶です。2本枝と4本枝、または3本枝と3本枝の組み合わせなどが知られています。多くの場合、主な枝は互いを避けるように配置されます。 This is a crystal that looks like a single six-branched form even though it is made of multiple crystal plates with fewer than six branches each, stacked along the c-axis.
-Known examples include a 2+4 combination and a 3+3 combination.
-In many cases, the main branches avoid direct overlap.
+6本未満の枝を持つ複数の雪結晶板が c軸方向に重なり、結果として1つの6花のように見える結晶です。2本枝と4本枝、または3本枝と3本枝の組み合わせなどが知られています。多くの場合、主な枝は互いを避けるように配置されます。 This is a crystal that looks like a single six-branched form even though it is made of multiple crystal plates, each with fewer than six branches, stacked along the c-axis.
+Known examples include 2+4 and 3+3 combinations.
+In many cases, the main branches are arranged so that they avoid one another.

 2重の六花 Double six-branched crystal

-手前の層の枝が、奥の層の枝と c軸方向に重なっているタイプです。横から見れば2枚の皿が重なっているような構造で、動画にすると枝どうしの対応関係が読み取りやすくなります。 In this type, branches in the front layer overlap with branches in the back layer along the c-axis.
-Seen from the side, it is like two plates stacked together.
-The video makes the branch-to-branch correspondence much clearer.
+手前の層の枝が、奥の層の枝と c軸方向に重なっているタイプです。横から見れば2枚の皿が重なっているような構造で、動画にすると枝どうしの対応関係が読み取りやすくなります。 This type has branches in the front layer overlapping branches in the back layer along the c-axis.
+Seen from the side, the structure is like two plates stacked one behind the other, and the video makes the branch-to-branch correspondence much easier to follow.

-層が3枚以上になると、12本枝に見える大きな結晶や、手前と奥では枝が重なるのに中間層だけ位置がずれる複雑な結晶も現れます。ここでは奥行きの理解が形の理解に直結します。 When three or more layers exist, large crystals that look twelve-branched can appear, as can complex examples in which front and back branches overlap while the middle layer is shifted.
-Here, understanding depth is directly connected to understanding shape.
+層が3枚以上になると、12本枝に見える大きな結晶や、手前と奥では枝が重なるのに中間層だけ位置がずれる複雑な結晶も現れます。ここでは奥行きの理解が形の理解に直結します。 When there are three or more layers, large crystals that appear to have twelve branches can occur, as can complex crystals in which the front and back branches overlap while only the middle layer is displaced.
+Here, understanding depth directly leads to understanding shape.

 STEP 5

-データの解釈: 未分類結晶の見え方が変わった Data interpretation: unclassified crystals now look different
+データの解釈: 未分類結晶の見え方が変わった Interpreting the data: unclassified crystals look different once depth is taken into account

 工芸大紀要論文では、北海道で観測された未分類雪結晶として、5花、7花、8花、3角の6花などが詳しく検討されています。重要なのは、「枝の数が変わって見える理由」が1つではないことです。動画やピント位置の解析によって、重なりによるものと、角の変形や裂開によるものを区別できるようになりました。

-The Tokyo Polytechnic University bulletin paper examines unclassified snow crystals observed in Hokkaido, including five-, seven-, eight-, and triangular six-branched forms.
-The important point is that there is not just one reason why the number of visible branches changes.
-Analysis of depth and focus makes it possible to distinguish overlap-type explanations from angle deformation or splitting.
+The Tokyo Polytechnic University bulletin paper closely examines unclassified snow crystals observed in Hokkaido, including five-, seven-, eight-, and triangular six-branched forms.
+The important point is that there is not just one reason why the visible number of branches changes.
+Analysis using videos and focus positions has made it possible to distinguish cases caused by overlap from cases caused by corner deformation or splitting.

 形態 Morphology 観測と解釈 Observation and interpretation 高校生が注目したい点 What students should notice